zeebe-io/enhancements/ZEPXXX-priority-election.md

 ## Testing

 * The election itself will be tested via existing unit tests
-* Since how leader's are elected is only semi-deterministic, we cannot have a unit test to check if the primaries are becoming leaders.
+* Since how leaders are elected is only semi-deterministic, we cannot have a unit test to check if the primaries are becoming leaders.
-* To evaluate if the priority election is useful to distributed leader's uniformly, we will run a cluster and restart nodes/cluster while measuring the number of leaders per node.
+* To evaluate if the priority election is useful to distributed leaders uniformly, we will run a benchmark and restart nodes/cluster while measuring the number of leaders per node.
 If the max leaders per node is below a threshold, we would consider it as a balanced leadership.
 We will then count the number of times the leadership is balanced. `successCount/totalCount` give us the probability of getting a balanced leadership.

 # Drawbacks
 [drawbacks]: #drawbacks

 * Election latency increases.
-In normal cases, the election can take upto ((quorum + 1) * electionTimeout) until a new leader is elected.
+In normal cases, the election can take up to ((quorum + 1) * electionTimeout) until a new leader is elected.
 In the default algorithm the latency can be up to 2 * electionTimeout.
-There can be exceptions, and can take longer in case of failures.
+There can be exceptions, and it can take longer in case of failures.
 But these values are expected in a normal case.
 * Uniform leadership is not guaranteed.
 The algorithm is only semi-deterministic.
 The leader distribution depends on several other factors like the timing, if the node are eligible to become leader and so on.

 # Rationale and alternatives